 Once again the months have rolled by ever so fast and we apologise for being slack in getting our newsletters published.
 It's not for a lack of things going on in Victoria Falls, it's the opposite there is so much going on it's hard to keep up.

+It's now mid April and the waters of the Zambezi River are reaching their peak levels.
 Friday 15th April was the last day of the season for white water rafting and the Livingstone island tour as it now becomes unsafe to runs these trips.
 It's been an unusual rainy season with the first decent set of rains arriving very late, raising fears that it could be drought year.
 The Zambezi was well below its average levels, then in mid February the heavens opened and there was dramatic rise in the river level sometimes as much as 6cm per day.
 Soon it was overtaking last years levels and by the first week in April the river was back to its average annual level.

 high in the sky, especially in the mornings as the first rays of sun catch the white column and turn it into a kaleidoscope of pinks and oranges.
 In the still of the night, from our home we can hear the relentless thundering of the Falls as huge torrents of water endlessly cascade over this world wonder, even our doors and windows rattle and tremble at the incessant pounding.

 But now the rainy season is almost over and winter doesn't seem to far away, the verdant grass and vegetation is already starting to yellow and die back heralding the start of the recognised game viewing season...
 Can't wait!

 the market.
 Investors are looking around for opportunities and there is a general anticipation that we are on the brink of prosperous times ahead.